 - There is a high degree of uncertainty about future levels of funding for local government.
 This was already the case before the COVID-19 pandemic due to the one year financial settlement for 2020 to 2021 and the Government review into local government funding the Fair Funding Review.
-The pandemic resulted in the government issuing additional one year financial settlements for 2021 to 2022 and 2022 to 2023, further delaying the Fair Funding review, and releasing emergency funding measures to support local government through the crisis.
-The COVID-19 pandemic impacted from March 2020 and, therefore, the full impact is reflected in the Statement of Accounts.
-The council is expecting further challenges and cost pressures in the year ahead as it deals with the ongoing crisis and will continue to review its Medium Term Financial Strategy to identify mitigations.
+The pandemic resulted in the government issuing additional one year financial settlements for 2021 to 2022, 2022 to 2023 and 2023 to 2024, further delaying the Fair Funding review.
 However, the council has determined that this uncertainty is not sufficient to indicate that any of its assets might be impaired as a result of a need to close facilities or reduce levels of service provision. - West Suffolk Council's predecessor authorities entered into contracts with Abbeycroft Leisure for the operation of the leisure centres, the athletics track and the management of bookings in relation to other sports facilities.
-Abbeycroft
+Abbeycroft Leisure is a company limited by guarantee, with charitable status.
+The council does not have control of the company and has therefore determined that the company is not a subsidiary of the council (see also Note 29 Related Parties). - On 25 October 2007, West Suffolk's predecessor authority, St Edmundsbury Borough Council, established a joint committee with Suffolk County Council for the purpose of overseeing the construction and operation of a new joint office building in Bury St Edmunds, West Suffolk House.
+The council has determined that this joint committee is accounted for as a 'jointly controlled operation'

-Leisure is a company limited by guarantee, with charitable status.
-The council does not have control of the company and has therefore determined that the company is not a subsidiary of the council (see also Note 29 Related Parties).
+whereby each authority accounts for its share of costs and assets (see also Note 29 Related Parties).

-- On 25 October 2007, West Suffolk's predecessor authority, St Edmundsbury Borough Council, established a joint committee with Suffolk County Council for the purpose of overseeing the construction and operation of a new joint office building in Bury St Edmunds, West Suffolk House.
-The council has determined that this joint committee is accounted for as a 'jointly controlled operation' whereby each authority accounts for its share of costs and assets (see also Note 29 Related Parties). - On 1 April 2006 the council's predecessor authority, Forest Heath District Council, joined Breckland District Council to set up the Anglia Revenues Partnership (ARP).
+- On 1 April 2006 the council's predecessor authority, Forest Heath District Council, joined Breckland District Council to set up the Anglia Revenues Partnership (ARP).
 The partnership was subsequently extended to include East Cambridgeshire, St Edmundsbury, Fenland, Suffolk Coastal and Waveney District Councils with effect from 1 April 2015.
 From 1 April 2019, Forest Heath and St Edmundsbury were replaced by the newly formed West Suffolk Council, and Suffolk Coastal and Waveney were replaced by East Suffolk Council.
 The ARP is governed on a joint committee basis, the purpose of which is to provide a shared revenues and benefits service for the member councils.
 The council has determined that this joint committee is accounted for as a 'jointly controlled operation' whereby each authority accounts for its share of costs and assets (see also Note 29 Related Parties). - Barley Homes Group Limited is a company set up and wholly owned by the council to build homes for sale and rent.
 The council has determined that this company is within its group boundary and is a subsidiary of the council.
-As such, group accounts have been prepared since 2020 to 2021 (see also Note 29 Related Parties and Group Accounts). - The council has undertaken a review of the potential outcome of significant legal claims by or against the council, full details of which are Note 33 Contingent Liabilities and Note 34 Contingent Assets.
+As such, group accounts have been prepared since 2020 to 2021 (see also Note 29 Related Parties and Group Accounts). - Verse Facilities Management Limited is a joint venture company set up in 2015 between Vertas (a company wholly owned by Suffolk County Council), and West Suffolk Council's predecessor authorities (St Edmundsbury Borough Council and Forest Heath District Council).
+The shareholding is 60 per cent Vertas and 40 per cent West Suffolk Council.
+The main business of the company is to provide facilities management and property support services.
+The council has determined that this company is within its group boundary.
+However, as the sums involved are immaterial to the council's accounts, group accounts have not been prepared (see also Note 29 Related Parties). - The council has undertaken a review of the potential outcome of significant legal claims by or against the council, full details of which are Note 33 Contingent Liabilities and Note 34 Contingent Assets.